INSPIRE-MIF/GeoDCAT-AP-pilot/good-practices/hvd-tagging/specification.md

-# Data Service Linking Simplification: Good Practice guidelines
+# Geospatial High-Value Datasets (HVDs) tagging: Good Practice guidelines

 `Version: 1.0`
-`Date: 2022-06-19`
+`Date: 2025-06-26`
+`Note: This specification is a DRAFT - Work in progress`

 ## Table of Contents